ReactiveX/rxjs/docs_app/content/guide/observable.md

 const subscription = observable.subscribe(x => console.log(x));
 ```

 The Subscription represents the ongoing execution, and has a minimal API which allows you to cancel that execution.
-Read more about the [`Subscription` type here](./guide/subscription).
+Read more about the [`Subscription` type](./guide/subscription).
 With `subscription.unsubscribe()` you can cancel the ongoing execution:

 ```ts
 import { from } from 'rxjs';